eshasadia/G5-CommonCrawl/README.md

 - `policy_classes_xxx`: Contents classified but using a LLM (Gemma 3) on VM.

-- `\classified`: Contents classified but this time using a LLM on Groq.
+- `\classified`: Contents classified but this time using a LLM on Groq (llama3.1) on colab.

 ## Test embedded graph